 Each student taking cs168 for capstone, and choosing the IP/TCP additions route, will be responsible for implementing one of the following congestion control algorithms.
 Your TCP design should be able to selectively enable and disable any congestion control module that is available, and only 1 congestion control algorithm can be enabled per tcp socket at any given time.
 If you would like to implement a different congestion control algorithm than the two provided below (since there are many more out there), first seek approval from the TAs.

-The algorithms you get to choose from are:
+The algorithms you may choose from are:

-- TCP Tahoe: Slow Start, Congestion Avoidance, Fast Retransmit - TCP Reno: TCP Tahoe + Fast Recovery listcc Prints the available congestion control algorith names: reno, tahoe, ...
+- TCP Tahoe: Slow Start, Congestion Avoidance, Fast Retransmit - TCP Reno: TCP Tahoe + Fast Recovery